arturkw/dev-notes/Java/Java Application Performance Tuning and Memory Management.md

 - Max heap size - OS dependent
 - Client & server compilers

+# The heap and the stack

+Stack:
+- every thread has its own stack
+- new data is pushed on the top
+- data is popped from the top
+- for storing local primitives
+- pointer (reference) to complex objects

+Heap:
+- stores complex objects
+- is shared between all the threads

 Links:
 - [Chapter 6.
 The Java Virtual Machine Instruction Set (oracle.com)](https://docs.oracle.com/javase/specs/jvms/se11/html/jvms-6.html)